Compound Interest Calculator

 This calculator is used to calculate how interest on an investment or loan grows or decreases according to the principle of compound interest.

-When using the online compound interest calculator, you can calculate compound interest by entering: the initial deposit amount, the number of periods, the rate per period and the rate in each period.
+When using the online Compound Interest Calculator, you can calculate compound interest by entering: the initial deposit amount, the number of periods, the rate per period and the rate in each period.

 Share by Email

-2 Number of Calculations Used Today
+350 Number of Calculations Used Today

 How is Compound Interest Calculated?
+Using Our Compound Interest Calculator

-A: Future value or amount due.
+A: Future value or amount due (the result provided by the calculator).

 What is Compound Interest?
+Understanding Our Calculator

 Compound interest is a type of interest based on the principle of adding or subtracting interest earned or interest paid in the previous period to or from the principal at the end of each period.
 This method of calculating interest refers to a process in which interest is calculated as it grows or decreases over time.
+Our Compound Interest Calculator demonstrates this principle effectively.

 Compound interest is a system in which the interest on an investment or debt is calculated by taking into account the interest from previous periods in each period.
 This means that the amount of interest in each period has an impact on the principal.
 Therefore, interest accumulates over time and interest calculations are made on a growing base in each period.
+The Compound Interest Calculator illustrates this accumulation.

-Key Factors in Compound Interest Calculations
+Key Factors in Compound Interest Calculations (Using Our Calculator)

 Initial Principal (P):